The Bankrate promise

 Fed meetings are important because they allow anyone to have a transparent look into the economy — more specifically, the way interest rates change and are expected to shift.
 If the Fed announces that it is raising interest rates, you can expect to encounter more expensive loans or see interest rates rise on any variable-rate loans you already have.

 Check out Bankrate’s Federal reserve hub to see how the FOMC could impact you and your money.

 How to prepare for future Fed rate changes

-When the Fed adjusts rates, available auto loan rates may change as well.
-Although the Fed’s decisions impact your auto loan, the rate that you will receive is primarily determined by your own financial history.
+When the Fed adjusts rates, available auto loan rates may also change.
+Although the Fed’s decisions impact your auto loan, the rate you will receive is primarily determined by your financial history.